 Amazon Simple Storage Service (S3) is the most durable, highly performant and secure cloud storage service.
 It manages accounts at every level, scales on-demand and offers insights with built-in analytics.

-Amazon Elastic Book Store (EBS) provides block level storage volumes for use with EC2 instances.
+Amazon Elastic Block Store (EBS) provides block level storage volumes for use with EC2 instances.
 EBS delivers low-latency and consistent performance scaled to the needs of your application.

 Amazon Glacier provides data archiving and long-term back up at a low-cost.
 It allows you to query data in place and retrieve only the subset of data you need from within an archive.

 More about AWS options: https://aws.amazon.com/products/storage/

 Google Cloud Storage offers a single API for all storage classes, simplifying development integration and reducing code complexity.
 Its highly scalable and performant with unlimited object storage.